ConstantinZohner/PhenoGrowth/README.md

 # PhenoGrowth
-This project contains data files S1-S4 and R code for "How changes in spring and autumn phenology translate into growth, experimental evidence of asymmetric effects."
+This project contains data files S1-S4 and R code for "How changes in spring and autumn phenology translate into growth - experimental evidence of asymmetric effects.
+Journal of Ecology.
+2021"

-Constantin M. Zohner1, Susanne S. Renner, Veronica Sebald, Thomas W. Crowther
+Constantin M. Zohner, Susanne S. Renner, Veronica Sebald, Thomas W. Crowther

 Author for correspondence: Constantin Zohner, constantin.zohner@gmail.com